syncfusion-content/xamarin-docs/Xamarin/SfListView/ViewAppearance.md

 {% endhighlight %}
 {% endtabs %}

-For UWP platform, the ScrollView is not changed when RTL is enabled and its a framework issue.
-To overcome this issue, set the `FlowDirection` in the constructor of `MainPage` in UWP renderer as demonstrated in the following code example:
+In UWP platform, the ScrollView is not changed when RTL is enabled (framework issue).
+To overcome this issue, set the `FlowDirection` property in constructor of `MainPage` in UWP renderer as demonstrated in the following code example.

 {% tabs %}
 {% highlight c# %}